Kkartik14/ph-scraper/README.md

 - Outputs structured data to a CSV file
 - Stealth mode with randomized delays and user agent rotation to avoid detection
 - Robust error handling and retry mechanisms
+- Timezone handling (UTC or PST) to match Product Hunt's timezone

 ## Setup